SymfonyCasts/symfony5/sfcasts/ep5-security/manual-auth.md

 Let's try this thing!
 Refresh the registration form to be greeted with... an awesome error!

-> Cannot autowire argument $loginFormAuthenticator.
+> Cannot autowire argument $formLoginAuthenticator.

 Hmm.
 We *did* type-hint that argument with the correct class:
 `FormLoginAuthenticator`.
 The problem is that this is a rare example of a service